Stronger Together

 Anxiety in pets is fairly common.
 They can become anxious for a number of reasons, including:

-Separation anxiety - Dogs are generally social creatures and can feel anxious if they are left home alone with no social contact.
+- Separation anxiety - Dogs are generally social creatures and can feel anxious if they are left home alone with no social contact.
 This may manifest itself as destructive chewing, barking, going to the toilet in the wrong place, and digging.
+Discover our top tips for helping your dog adjust to being home alone.

 How can I help my anxious pet?